 Details for connecting to the recording will be sent shortly after you register.
 Please allow 1 business day to process your registration.
 If you registered but did not receive a link, please email ILT.

 Before registering for the Recorded Program, please read this note:

 Thank you for your interest in our Recorded Program, Technology’s Impact On Attorney Wellness.
 This program, co-presented by CAIL’s Institute for Law and Technology and Other CLE, was offered as a webinar on April 7, 2022.
 You should understand that some of the cases discussed in the Program and Program materials may have been modified or even overruled by now.
 The course, like all CLE programs, should not be used as a basis for legal advice without doing the research yourself.

-Recorded Program Fee – Includes online access to the program materials and video.
+Registration is complimentary as a service to our community.
+Registration includes online access to the program materials and video.

 Schedule and Faculty

 Wellness Unplugged: Technology’s Impact On Attorney Mental Health (Legal Ethics: 45 Minutes)

 Legal Ethics Advisor

 The Addicted Lawyer.
 How We Got Here.
 What We Can Do To Solve The Problem.
 (Legal Ethics: 45 minutes)

 We will be using a third party platform to host the webinar/event.
 By registering for this event, your email address and personal information will be used by the webinar organizer to communicate with you about this event and other services.